-Although demand for transportation of crude and petroleum products in the U.S. was sharply reduced during 2020, AMSC is insulated in the short to medium term due to its "come hell or high water" bareboat contracts with OSG.
-The timing of the market recovery could adversely affect AMSC based on the maturity of the bareboat charter contracts, five of which expire in December 2022, four in December 2023 and one in June 2025.
+Demand for transportation of crude and petroleum products in the U.S. was sharply reduced during 2020, but has nearly fully recovered by the end of 2021.
+AMSC is insulated in the short to medium term due to its "come hell or high water" bareboat contracts with OSG.